gdsge/gdsge.github.io/source/usage/functions.rst

 .. declare:: var_interp var1 var2 ...

-    Declare state transitions.
+    Declare policy functions from the last iteration to be evaluated in the current iteration.
     An initial value should be specified for each `var_interp`.
     An update procedure should be specified for each `var_interp` after a policy iteration.
-    `var_interp` can be used as functions which take values of `var_state` as arguments in the model block.
+    A `var_interp` can be used as a function which take values of `var_state` as arguments in the model block, to evaluate future policy variables.

-    Convergence for policy iterations is checked for `var_interp` across two iterations.
+    Convergence for policy iterations is reached when the maximum absolute difference of `var_interp` between two iterations is smaller than
+    *TolEq*.

 .. declare:: var_policy var1 var2[len2] ...

     Declare policy variables that directly enter the system of equations.

-    A `var_policy` can be declared as a vector, for example, var2 of length len2 in the example.
+    A `var_policy` can be declared as a vector, for example, var2 of length len2 is declared as *var2[len2]* in the example.
     To access elements of a vector `var_policy` in the model block, use round bracket to index or use the prime (') operator to refer to the whole vector.